Extending your visa in the UK

 NEW STUDENTS - will receive their CAS automatically from the Admissions department.

-EXISTING STUDENTS - will need to request a Confirmation of Acceptance for Studies (CAS) from the International Student Advice team.
-Please complete one of the following forms and email it to email@example.com:
+EXISTING STUDENTS - will need to request a Confirmation of Acceptance for Studies (CAS).
+Please complete one of the following forms and email it to the e-mail address listed at the top of the form:

 - Undergraduate or Taught Postgraduate student complete and return this CAS Request form